awsdocs/aws-control-tower-guide/doc_source/control-details.md

 # View control details<a name="control-details"></a>

-To view details about an individual control, select the name of the control from the table on the **Controls** page\.
+To view details about an individual control in the console, select the name of the control from the table on the **Controls** page\.

+To view more details about an individual control in the *AWS Control Tower User Guide*, see [Tables of control metadata](control-metadata-tables.md)\.
+For each control, the **API controlIdentifer** for each Region is available, along with the framework and objective\.
+Certain additional information is available only in the console, as described in the next sections\.

 In each **Control details** page of the console, you can find the following details for each control:
 + **Name** – The name of the control\.